Florida Alimony: Florida Spousal Support Payments in Divorces and Requests to Change or Modify Alimony in Florida

 Durational alimony is awarded in situations where the ex-spouse needs financial help for a set period of time but there is no ongoing need for support on a permanent basis.
 An award of durational alimony may not be modified except under exceptional circumstances and may not exceed the length of the marriage.

-4. Permanent Alimony
+4. Temporary Alimony

 Does Everyone Have to Pay Florida Alimony?
 No.